Biswas06-dev/PornHub-downloader-python/README.md

 # Explained

 Every time you add a new item (model/pornstar and so on), the script will scrape the real name from the website and write it to the database.
 That is how we can have pretty names in final folders.
 Every added item is treated with a status of NEW=1, so the script knows that it needs to download all videos from the selected item.
 After the download of all videos is completed for the selected item, the script will change it to NEW=0.
-This way, when you START the script, it will first run down trough the database and ask for all items that have the status of NEW=1, and after that, it will check for new videos from items with the status NEW=0.
+This way, when you START the script, it will first run down trough the database and ask for all items that have the status of NEW=1, and after that, it will check for nw videos from items with the status NEW=0.
 This should not bother you...
 I just wanted to explain how it works.